Yann-Kouadio/Projects/README.md

 # Projects

+This repository contains all my public projects.

-By clicking on project's link, you can wiew or run the project code.
-The sources files are also avaible on the corresponding project folder.
+Below, you can find links that allow you to interact or run some projects.
+The sources of those projects are also located under their corresponding project folder.

 ### Pyton
 * **Tic tac toe** - [run it here](https://colab.research.google.com/drive/1LnE6QMb17MfZ-UiudFePz6jBFVXqNg-d)